 After completing an initial set of forms, you will be able to talk freely and in confidence about what is of concern to you.
 A counselor will listen, clarify, and help you sort out your concerns.
 Counselors may point out some of the various ways you might choose to address your particular set of concerns.

 Your counselor might recommend that you continue with individual therapy, join one of the Center's several ongoing groups, and/or refer you to other resources available on campus or in the local community.
 The initial meeting will last approximately 50 minutes.
 If you and your counselor agree that individual therapy could be helpful, sessions occur on a regular, but not necessarily weekly, basis.
 Sessions are typically 50 minutes in duration.

 If, for whatever reason(s), you decide you want to transfer to a different counselor, simply call the Center and request to switch counselors.

 We at the Roger Williams University Counseling Center want to hear from you.
 However, because of the deeply personal service we provide, we also place a high value on your privacy and our ability to best serve you.
 Therefore, we want to take a moment to clarify the appropriate use of email as a tool in contacting us.
 We hope that these guidelines help you to decide the best way to reach our staff.

-For these and other reasons, we do not offer online counseling.
 It is very important that we limit the use of email for comments or general questions about our services.

 We cannot guarantee that your email will remain confidential.
 We will do our best to keep your communications private, but we do not have control over the flaws in Internet technology or other administrative policies regarding monitoring of email.
 If you are in any way concerned about the contents of your email being read by someone other than the person you are contacting, you should consider alternative ways of contacting us.